Leaving a Little Earlier Could Buy You a 1/2-Hour of Free Mindfulness

 Many people would like a bit more Mindfulness in their lives.
-The reason they don’t is because, let’s face it, there is a cost.
+The reason they don’t is because let’s face it, there is a cost.
 That cost is usually time, although sometimes the cost is energy as well as time.
-A lot of us have time to spend an hour or two “vegeing” out on the couch, watching vapid entertainment on the television or flitting about from one gossiping piece of news on the internet to the other.
+A lot of us have time to spend an hour or two “vegging” out on the couch, watching vapid entertainment on the television or flitting about from one gossipy piece of news on the internet to the other.
 In this case, what we lack is the *energy* to sit up straight, concentrate and focus on our breathing.

 Now here’s the “Mindless” part: Because I now realize I’m running seriously late, I jump in the car and am in full-on “flight” mode, with adrenaline and other stress chemicals starting to pump.
 Eyes bulging now, muscles twitching.
-Instead of driving calmly, safely and legally, I am now searching frantically for short cuts, intensely worried about making a wrong turn, annoyed at traffic lights, tempted to run them, and, of course, outraged at every minor error and unskillful maneuver made by the drivers around me.
+Instead of driving calmly, safely and fully obeying the traffic laws, I am now searching frantically for shortcuts, intensely worried about making a wrong turn, annoyed at traffic lights, tempted to run them, and, of course, annoyed at every minor error and unskillful maneuver made by the drivers around me.

 But did it really have to be this way?
 The benefits of driving calmly are considerable.
 I could have floated over the road, listening to some beautiful music, or basked in perfect quietude.
 I could have glanced around the countryside, I could have marveled at the wonders of a finely tuned car that drives so smoothly.
+At each red light, I could have done a mini breathing exercise.
 The cost?
 Stopping all my usual “busyness” about five minutes earlier than usual.
 In a 16-hour waking day, that’s not actually a big investment.

 Mindfulness practice and time management